 Meeting agendas, minutes, financial reports, union contracts, etc., are organized by department.

-Our newest Clerk and Recorder has established an independent website offering records and resources to its constituencies.
+The Office of the Clerk and Recorder has established an independent website offering records and resources to its constituencies.

 Property tax database search allows lookups by name, address, or parcel number.